turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_slides.md

 # Starter Repo

 * Clone down the repo in your channel
-* Follow direction sin README
+* Follow directions in README
 * Start perusing the files

 ___